taskcontrols/py-taskcontrol/README.md

 * Workflow decorator with simple options to setup workflow
 * Allows middlewares before each task (data fetch, auth, etc)
 * Allows middlewares after each task (data save, logging, logout, cleanup, etc)
-* Allows merging to instances of task controls
+* Allows merging two instances of task controls with namespace clash handling
 * Allows creating shared/common task controls (use shared keyword argument)
-* In-Development: Allows creating and registering a set of task controls as a plugin
+* In-Development: Allows creating, registering, and using a set of task controls as a plugin
-* In-Development: Allows adding a plugin to your task controls

 # Feature Details